caiolaytynher/change-theme/README.md

 When a file is hard to change and don't support the use of variables, you can force variables to exist through templating.
 In this case, you must provide a template entrance, which is a `File` object, inside the dictionary.
+In this case, the changes will only be applied in the actual file, the template won't be touched by the program.

 ### Add a new theme